Lung Cancer Diagnostics Market

 -

-Lack of skilled healthcare professionals - A significant obstacle in the lung cancer diagnostics market is the shortage of skilled healthcare professionals.
+Lack of skilled healthcare professionals - A significant obstacle in lung cancer diagnostics market is the shortage of skilled healthcare professionals.
 Accurate diagnosis requires expertise in fields such as radiology, pathology, and molecular biology, which are unevenly distributed, especially in developing countries.
 This skills gap can cause delays, reduce diagnostic quality, and limit the uptake of advanced technologies.

 Overworked healthcare workers often face high patient loads, which can increase the risk of diagnostic inaccuracies.
 Furthermore, the complexity of modern diagnostic tools demands ongoing training and education, which is frequently insufficient, intensifying the shortage of qualified personnel.